 - KEB Harmonic filters are available in sizes ranging from 23A to 400Amp rated input current.

 - KEB Harmonic filters are UL rated

 - All KEB harmonic filters incorporate a circuit protection device on the capacitor banks of the harmonic filter.
-The capacitor banks are mounted independent of the inductor core assembly to allow for increased mounting flexibility.
+The capacitor banks are mounted independently of the inductor core assembly to allow for increased mounting flexibility.

-- KEB harmonic filters utilize lug style power connections.
+- KEB harmonic filters utilize lug-style power connections.

 - Capacitor contactor option available to disconnect the capacitor bank when the machine is idle.

 - KEB Harmonic filters can be equipped with a line sync module for use with the KEB R6 line regenerative unit.

 Do you want to know more about harmonic distortion and how to address it?
 If so, contact a KEB America engineer to discuss your application.